The body has a variety of fuel sources it can use, all with different benefits and downsides.

 - Intermittent fast for at least 14 hours (from your last meal).

-- After your fast, have a very low carb keto meal and supplement with MCT oil and/or BHB Ketone salts when you need extra energy (taking both supplements together will raise your ketone levels the most).
+- After your fast, have a very low carb keto meal and supplement with MCT oil and/or BHB Ketone Base when you need extra energy (taking both supplements together will raise your ketone levels the most).

 - Do 20-30 min of low-to-moderate intensity exercise during the next few days, first thing in the morning.